 Missed anything this week in Chicago politics?
 We have you covered with our weekly digest of the best game in town.

-That’s the week of politics in review.
-Let us know if you think we missed anything, and have a great weekend.
+Okie-doke, that’s it for this week in review.
+Let me know if you think we missed anything, and have a great weekend.